heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/PRESENTATION.md

 - Capacity of a system to handle a varying amount of work
 - Can be achieved by:
-  - Vertical scaling (scale up)
-  - Horizontal scaling (scale out)
-- Can be achieved by:
-  - Adding more resources
+  - **Vertical scaling** (adding more hardware resources to a server, also known as _scale up_)
-  - Adding more servers
+  - **Horizontal scaling** (adding more servers to share the load, also known as _scale out_)

 ![bg right:40%](https://images.unsplash.com/photo-1588315028888-0e1da9fa090f?fit=crop&h=720)

 ### Vertical scaling

-Add more resources to a server:
+Adding more resources to a server:

-- More RAM
+- More/better RAM
-- More CPU
+- More/better CPU
+- More/better storage
 - etc.

 Limited by the hardware: at a certain point, you cannot add more/better